 Tying it all together: make use of CRM software

-Okay, we’ve just gone over a lot of material.
+Okay, we’ve just gone over some serious sales tips to boost your revenues.
 From more abstract concepts like ambivert mentality to more concrete ones such as when it’s best to contact a lead.
 But how are you supposed to keep all that information straight?

-CRM software has done wonders for streamlining the sales process and can supercharge a sales team.
+CRM software has done wonders for streamlining the sales process and can supercharge a sales team with the right application of actionable sales tips for success.
 For example, Aberdeen Group found that effective sales organizations are 81% more likely to make heavy use of CRM software than their lower-performing competitors.
 One of the leaders in the CRM space, Salesforce, shows how CRM software can increase sales by over 20% when properly utilized as well as boost productivity by almost a third.
 Finally, CRM software has become more and more widely adopted by businesses at all levels; G2’s CRM grid shows that there was an increase from 178 CRM products to 395, a 121.3% increase year over year.

 Sold yet?
 There are countless CRM statistics showcasing how dynamic and useful this type of software can be to a salesperson.
 Let’s dive into the nitty-gritty of what you can do with a piece of CRM software.